 frequent questions and answers

 Yes!
-In 2017 the World Health Organisation (WHO) published a report saying that naturally occurring CBD is safe and well tolerated in humans and animals, and is not associated with any negative public health effects.
+In 2017 the World Health Organisation (WHO) published a report saying that naturally occurring CBD is safe and well tolerated in humans, and is not associated with any negative public health effects.
 It was also stated that CBD does not induce physical dependence and “is not associated with abuse potential”.

 No, CBD will not make you feel drowsy or ‘high’.
 Full spectrum CBD contains only trace (0.2%) THC which is the compound in the cannabis sativa plant that will get you ‘high’.